When and Where Do I Check In?

 While we ask that all participants be sure their bikes are in good working order before the ride, we understand that sometimes things go wrong.
-We will have mechanics at several locations on the route.
+We will have mechanics at the start of the event, at the Immortal Tree and at the Mattole Grange.
 The mechanics will be equipped with a full set of tools and have a supply of tubes, tires and cables.

 Do I Need to Bring Food?